-Mr. Freeman is an intellectual property litigation attorney in Fish & Richardson’s Washington, D.C. office.
-He specializes in patent litigation with a technical emphasis on medical device and software patents.
+Will Freeman is an intellectual property litigation attorney in Fish & Richardson’s Washington, D.C. office.
+He specializes in patent litigation with a technical emphasis on medical device and imaging technology patents.
 He represents plaintiffs and defendants in U.S. District Court and in Section 337 Investigations at the International Trade Commission.
 He has experience in all major aspects of litigation, from pre-suit diligence through trial.

-Mr. Freeman is a member of the American Intellectual Property Association, currently serving as the National Logistics Director and co-chair of the Giles S. Rich Memorial Moot Court Competition.
-He was the National Writing Director of the competition from 2017-2019.
+Will is active in the American Intellectual Property Association, currently serving as the Vice Chair of the New Lawyers’ Committee and the National Operations Director and co-chair of the Giles S. Rich Memorial Moot Court Competition.
+He was the National Writing Director of the competition from 2017 – 2019.

-In his pro bono practice, Mr. Freeman represents clients in immigration court and has helped non-violent drug offenders in federal prison seek clemency through former President Obama’s clemency initiative.
+In his pro bono practice, Will represents clients in immigration court and has helped non-violent drug offenders in federal prison seek clemency through former President Obama’s clemency initiative.

-Prior to joining Fish & Richardson, Mr. Freeman was a judicial intern for United States Magistrate Judge John Bryant (M.D.
+Prior to joining Fish & Richardson, Will was a judicial intern for United States Magistrate Judge John Bryant (M.D.
 Tenn.), an intern for United States Congressman Jim Cooper (TN), and an intern at the Nashville Entrepreneur Center.

 Vanderbilt University Law School 2014 J.D.
 Vanderbilt Journal of Transnational Law